danieldunderfelt/danieldunderfelt.github.io/_posts/2015-11-01-how-to-choose-a-javascript-framework.md

 If you still suffer from decision paralysis, that nagging fear that's saying "I'm not using the best tool available", try to just ignore everything.
 That's actually what I've been doing.
 Make a choice that you are happy with and then simply unplug.
 Master the tool.
 Write blog posts.
 Use it everywhere (where appropriate).
 Help build the community!
 Then, say once a year, you can celebrate New Framework Day when you plug back in for a moment and see what has been released and maybe pick up something new.

-This has been a Develop Superpowers public announcement.
+This has been a Develop Superpowers public service announcement.
 See you next time!